Earlier this year, I read the book Meet the Frugalwoods.

-If I compare our lives to theirs, I might be tempted to feel guilty in not doing enough.
+If I compare our lives to theirs, I might be tempted to feel guilty for not doing enough.
 But then I remember we are on our path and still figuring this out.
 Maybe being ultra frugal is more embedded in their genes.

 Is Frugalwoods trying to manipulate us?

 I do get the sense they are sincere with their audience.
 That what they are writing about is true to what they are doing.